bcyphers/disqus-data/www/post.md

 A correlation matrix looks an awful lot like a fully-connected graph, and graphs lend themselves to all kinds of fun analysis.
 Let's say each forum is a vertex, and each positive correlation value is an edge.
 We can use the correlation values to power a force-directed graph, where a high correlation pulls two forums together and a weak or negative one pushes them apart.
 With a few hundred forums, it looks like this:

 <p class="caption">
-Click on a circle in the middle of the graph and drag it around to help the simulation take shape.
+Click on a circle and drag it around to see how the forums interact.
 </p>
 <div class="container">
   <div class="row">